Veteran tree: Australia

 In Australia, veteran trees are often connected with the social, cultural, and legal practices of the Aboriginal peoples.
 More recent European history of settlement has also produced historical linkages through individual trees that have survived.

 Existing prominent trees were often used as survey points indicating boundaries of both private and government land tenure.
 Some trees hold an exalted position because they were marked (blazed) by 19th-century explorers.

 Australia does not have the history of commons and parkland that help explain these landscape forms elsewhere.
-The new settlers did however bring with them an appreciation of the value of trees for fuel, fodder, and raw material for building; many of them also showed an appreciation of the amenity value of trees, planting large spreading shade trees on their properties and within their new founded towns and cities.
+The new settlers did however bring with them an appreciation of the value of trees for fuel, fodder, and raw material for building; many of them also showed an appreciation of the amenity value of trees, planting large spreading shade trees on their properties and within their newly founded towns and cities.

 Many of the ancient trees identified today reflect previous patterns of settlement, showing the economic, cultural, and social organizations influencing the lives of those living on the land.
 They often display the physical scars of traumatic events both man-made and natural.
 A tree like this is said to have been veteranized.

 There is legislation (in the form of national, state, and local laws) that recognizes the importance of protecting the environment, but activists have identified gaps in the protection afforded veteran trees, particularly in the face of ever-increasing pressures of urban development.